Trying to find the value of your guitar?

 Vintage Gretsch Guitars

 Gretsch were producing musical instruments from the end of the 19th century, however the first guitars appeared in the 1930s.
-The period that interests most vintage guitar collectors though, is that of the precidency of Fred Gretsch Jr. starting in 1948.
+The period that interests most vintage guitar collectors though, is that of the presidency of Fred Gretsch Jr. starting in 1948.
 Guitars were built in New York, USA.

-In the 1950s, and especially 1960s, Gretsch guitars were very popular, and widely respected, with endorsements and use by the likes of Chet Atkins, Duane Eddy, George Harrison of the Beatles, Michael Nesmith of the Monkees, and many more.
+In the 1950s, and especially 1960s, Gretsch guitars were very popular, and widely respected, with endorsements and use by the likes of Chet Atkins, Bo Diddley, Duane Eddy, George Harrison of the Beatles, Michael Nesmith of the Monkees, and many more.

 Finally as the 70s turned into the 80s, a small number of Gretsch guitars were produced in Kansas and then Tennessee, before production ceased in 1981.